AAA3A-AAA3A/Red-Web-Dashboard/docs/third_parties.rst

 Third Parties
 =============

-This guide details how to add third-party cogs to Red-Dashboard and create custom pages on the web Dashboard.
+This guide details how to add third-party cogs to Red-Web-Dashboard and create custom pages on the web Dashboard.

 ---------------
 Getting Started
 ---------------

-Red-Dashboard allows third-party integrations, enabling cog creators to add custom pages to the Dashboard.
+Red-Web-Dashboard allows third-party integrations, enabling cog creators to add custom pages to the Dashboard.
 Users just need to install and load the cogs that offer this integration on their bot.

 A "Third Parties" page is present in the Dashboard's side menu, providing quick access to visible pages.
 Hidden pages can be accessed via links provided by the cog itself.
 Additionally, a "Third Parties" tab is available on each guild's page.

-⚠️ Third parties are not officially part of Red-Dashboard.
-Any information provided will be utilized by the third parties, not Red-Dashboard or the cog Dashboard.
+⚠️ Third parties are not officially part of Red-Web-Dashboard.
+Any information provided will be utilized by the third parties, not Red-Web-Dashboard or the cog Dashboard.
 For more details, refer to the `Third Parties Disclaimer <https://github.com/Cog-Creators/Red-Dashboard/blob/master/documents/Third%20Parties%20Disclaimer.md>`.

 How It Works
 ============

 If you are an end user, you can skip this section unless you want to understand how third parties function.
-If you are a cog creator who wants to integrate Red-Dashboard with your cogs, please continue reading.
+If you are a cog creator who wants to integrate Red-Web-Dashboard with your cogs, please continue reading.

-On the Red-Dashboard Side
+On the Red-Web-Dashboard Side
 =========================

-Red-Dashboard adds two endpoints: ``/third-party/<cog_name>/[page]?**[params]`` and ``/dashboard/<guild_id>/third-party/<cog_name>/[page]?**[params]``.
-The local Dashboard cog sends the list of third parties and pages to Red-Dashboard through the get_variables RPC method, which is called at regular intervals to ensure the cog and page exist.
+Red-Web-Dashboard adds two endpoints: ``/third-party/<cog_name>/[page]?**[params]`` and ``/dashboard/<guild_id>/third-party/<cog_name>/[page]?**[params]``.
+The local Dashboard cog sends the list of third parties and pages to Red-Web-Dashboard through the get_variables RPC method, which is called at regular intervals to ensure the cog and page exist.

 Depending on the parameters provided by the cog creator, the code will deny requests if the used method is not one of the allowed ones (``HEAD``, ``GET``, ``OPTIONS``, ``POST``, ``PATCH``, and ``DELETE``).
 If ``user_id`` is a required parameter, the Dashboard will request the OAuth login of the current user.
 If ``guild_id`` is required, the current ``dashboard.html`` page will be displayed to allow the choice of a guild.
 ``user_id``, ``guild_id``, ``member_id``, ``role_id``, and ``channel_id`` are context variables, which should be integers.
 Currently, choice is not possible for members, roles, and channels, but these parameters could be provided manually by cogs in Discord.
 If parameters are required, the Dashboard will display an error in the browser.